Using Media Go Back to top

 - Make a back-up of the following folder for your current operating system:

-My library contains video and comics from the Store within Media Go.
+My library contains video from the Store within Media Go.
 What can I do to make sure that I can use this content after upgrading to Windows 8?

-The instructions for preserving video and comics depend on the operating system from which you are upgrading.
+The instructions for preserving video depend on the operating system from which you are upgrading.
 Follow the instructions below for the appropriate upgrade scenario.

 From Windows 7 to Windows 8

-For this scenario, the main point is to install Media Go 2.3 before upgrading to Windows 8.
+For this scenario, the main point is to install the latest version of Media Go before upgrading to Windows 8.
 Follow these steps:

-- Install Media Go 2.3 before performing the Windows 8 upgrade.
+- Install the latest version of Media Go from here before performing the Windows 8 upgrade.

 - Start the Windows 8 upgrade and follow the instructions on the upgrade wizard.
 On the Choose what to keep dialog, select the option to "Keep Windows settings, personal files, and apps."

-For this scenario, the main point is to install Media Go 2.3 after upgrading to Windows 8.
+For this scenario, the main point is to install the latest version of Media Go after upgrading to Windows 8.
 Follow these steps: